superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval.md

 * **Chunking/Text splitting strategy** - represents the process of data splitting and further treatment as mentioned above.

-A [utility]("https://chunkviz.up.railway.app/") like this seem useful to visualise your apparent chunks.
+A [utility](https://chunkviz.up.railway.app/) like this seems useful to visualise your apparent chunks.

 ### Semantic Retrieval Evaluation